-Germantown Misdemeanor Criminal Defense Attorneys
+Germantown Misdemeanor Lawyer

 If you have been charged with a misdemeanor crime, you have a lot at stake.
 Just because a misdemeanor is less severe than a felony crime doesn’t mean you should represent yourself or take the matter lightly.
 Whether it is your first or third run-in with the law, you need a capable criminal defense attorney who can protect your rights and your freedom.

 Are you facing a misdemeanor charge in Tennessee?
 Our West Tennessee misdemeanor attorney is ready to represent you.
 Call Snider & Horner, PLLC today at (901) 730-8880 or contact us online to get started!

 Generally speaking, misdemeanors are less severe than felonies.
 That said, it is still in your best interest to retain an experienced defense attorney who can reduce the impact that this incident has on your family and your future.
 In most instances, misdemeanor cases are resolved before a trial.
 This may be due to a plea bargain being reached or the case has been dismissed by the court or prosecutor.

 Examples of misdemeanors include:

 - First-offense DUI without any bodily injury

 - Indecent exposure